jamesread/pidgin-order-tabs/README.md

-# Pidgin arrange tabs plugin
+# pidgin-order-tabs plugin

 This is a massive copy of "leftify tabs" which can be found here: https://github.com/nablaa/pidgin-leftify-tabs-plugin

-Arranges tabs alphabetically.
+Order conversation tabs alphabetically.
+Tabs are ordered on startup, use the '/ordertabs' in any chat to order your tabs anytime.
 This plugin has no options.

 ## Compiling and installing the plugin